al6x/nim/rpc/readme.md

   - Or with Karax
   - Or for writing Server networking apps in Nim or Node.JS
 - Write function declarations, copy it to Client and Server and implement with `rcall` `rexpose` macros.
+- Use function declaration to synchronize function definition between server and client.

 Libraries to use: